When I was planning my trip to Australia, there was one place that really caught my attention – The Daintree Rainforest.

 Before talking more about everything that the rainforest offers its visitors, I wanted to point out some helpful tips for the Daintree in general.

-1) There is barely any cell service in the Daintree Rainforest.
+Cell Service: There is barely any cell service in the Daintree Rainforest.
 To help get you from place to place, I recommend downloading offline maps to your phone before you go (either on Google Maps or through an app like maps.me).

-3) There are limited stores in the Daintree north of the river.
+Limited Stores: There are limited stores in the Daintree north of the river.
 If you are coming in for a few days, I recommend bringing/buying anything you would want from Cairns/Port Douglas.
 One of the grocery stores for essentials inside the Daintree would be the Friendly Grocer Convenience Store.

 3) How to Get to the Daintree

-With your own car you will be able to head on into the Daintree on your own and pick and choose exactly which places and activities suit you best.
+With your own car, you will be able to head on into the Daintree at your own pace and choose exactly which places and activities suit you best.
+You will be able to start as early as you would like and end your days past sunset (more on that later).

 If you are more than one person, it can also be a super economical way to go about your time there as car rental prices are not too pricey (I got mine for $35 AUD / $25 USD per day).

-Nearly all the attractions mentioned in this guide (besides for the Mossman Gorge & some Daintree River tours) are located across the Daintree River, which I will go into a bit more detail on in the next section.
+Nearly all the attractions mentioned in this guide (besides the Mossman Gorge & some Daintree River tours) are located across the Daintree River, which I will go into a bit more detail on in the next section.

-→ If renting a car in the Daintree Rainforest, feel free to check out Rentalcars.com, which will have various options to browse through.
+If renting a car in the Daintree Rainforest, feel free to check out Rentalcars.com, which will have various options to browse through.
 You can filter by car type, price, and more to find the perfect car for your trip.

-Now, if you are just not comfortable driving a car (remember Australians drive on the left hand side of the road), your next best option would to join a group or private tour.
+Now, if you are just not comfortable driving a car (remember Australians drive on the left-hand side of the road), your next best option would to join a group or private tour.
+You can browse through some highly rated options to choose from but remember that they will not be as flexible as having your own wheels.

 4) Daintree River Crossing

 To get to nearly all Daintree attractions, you must make your way to the north side of the Daintree River.
-Every day from 5AM to 12AM, there is a car ferry that continuously goes back and forth bringing cars to either side.
+Every day from 5:00AM to 12:00AM, there is a car ferry that continuously goes back and forth bringing cars to either side.

-The car ferry can fit around 30 vehicles on it and costs $45 AUD for the round trip ticket (don’t lose that receipt!), and takes just 5 minutes each way.
+The car ferry can fit around 30 vehicles on it and costs $47 AUD for the round trip ticket (don’t lose that receipt!), and takes just 5 minutes each way.

 So, if you are heading across during those times you should expect to wait a couple rounds before going across.